SoliEstre/DOCTRE.js/README.md

 ### Terminology

-- **CHEP**: Cold HTML Element Presentation - Refers to the HTML element representation in Array or argument format.
+- **HECP**: HTML Element Cold Presentation - Refers to the HTML element representation in Array or argument format.

 - **HCNL**: HTML Cold Node List - Refers to the Array object representation that can be converted to JSON of the node list.
 Since both node lists and elements are represented as \[\](array), it is called Cold state.
 It always starts with an Array, so if it is element-oriented, it will be in the form of [["div"], ["span"], ["p"]].